pytgcalls/old_docs/index.md

 ```

 ## on_group_call_invite
-Decorator handling when receive invite to Group Call
+Decorator handling when receiving an invitation to the group call

 Field | Type | Description
 --- | --- | ---